General Chemistry I

-3. Given the chemical formulas for reagents and products, predict the amounts of each involved in the reaction by balancing the appropriate resulting chemical equation.
+4. Given the chemical formulas for reagents and products, predict the amounts of each involved in the reaction by balancing the appropriate resulting chemical equation.

-4. Using a Periodic table, estimate the relative intensity of the following characteristics based exclusively on the name or the formula for a given compound or element: ionic size, atomic size, ionization potential, electron affinity, electronegativity.
+6. Using a periodic table, estimate the relative intensity of the following characteristics based exclusively on the name or the formula for a given compound or element: ionic size, atomic size, ionization potential, electron affinity, electronegativity.

 13. Prepare and submit reports of laboratory experiments that reflect the accuracy, precision, methodology, and interpretation of those results using language, voice and notation appropriate for the discipline.